Emerging From Design & Construction Week in Vegas and Other Noteworthy Contributions

 In a way, that’s the dish here.
 It is more like, idk, color commentary, and leaving the play by play for someone else.
 That’s it – we’re Color Guys (myself, as well as Barry).

-Writing Instructions for American StandardYou can see some of that “color” in some of my early rants on, well, instructions.
-Here’s a good one >> One Way to Fix the Front Load Washer Vibration.
-(Ironically, too, that post recently yielded, as these posts sometimes do, a somewhat cryptic message.
-Subject: Thank you for Frigidaire washer vibration solution.
-Body: Thank you.
-We removed the 4 shipping bolts.
-A miracle.
-Elizabeth in Tennessee.)
+You can see some of that “color” in some of my early rants on, well, instructions.
+Here’s a good one >> One Way to Fix a Front Load Washer Vibration.
+I mean – sometimes you just don’t read instructions.
+Ironically, too, that post recently yielded, as these posts sometimes do, a somewhat cryptic message.

 I mean – Instructions – they’re a special thing, aren’t they?
-As a writer of instructions, you just don’t know what the individuals in your audience, well – know.
+As a writer of instructions, you just don’t know what the individual(s) in your audience, well – knows.
 (Key word “individuals.”)
 Surprisingly, as was the case with my assignment – instructions are not always written by writers, but rather by engineers.
 (And in a way, that simple fact seems to help give purpose to all us how-to bloggers out here, hacking away.)

 Not as easy as you would think.